techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 All Call queues that directly answer calls must have an associated resource account.
 All resource accounts must be assigned a [Microsoft Teams Phone Resource Account license](teams-add-on-licensing/virtual-user.md).
 If you wish, you can assign several resource accounts to a Call queue.

-Nested Auto attendants and Call queues that receive calls from an auto attendant or call queue that has already answered the call do not require a resource account.
+Nested Auto attendants and Call queues that receive calls from an auto attendant or call queue that has already answered the call don't require a resource account.

 For details on how to create resource accounts and ready them for use with auto attendants or call queues, see [Manage Teams resource accounts](manage-resource-accounts.md).